 Many businesses, from LinkedIn to the Smithsonian Museum, are offering up ideas of what you can do right at your laptop in between Zoom check-in meetings and the timed NYT mini crossword, which I highly recommend.
 If marketing during a pandemic is done right, emails and other brand communications can strike just the right tone.
 If it’s done wrong, it can sound insensitive and too opportunistic.

 I’ve come across some fun diversions and more serious yet hopeful content.
-Because, let’s face it, these days we need both.
+Because, let’s face it, these days, as we work from home, we need both.

 LinkedIn has developed some simple tips and guidelines on how people can best use their platform to connect with members of their networks during restricted outings and shelter-in-place orders.
 These include everything from sharing your own experiences and perspectives concerning working remotely and other challenges.

 LinkedIn has also created a Trending News section providing official updates from experts and medical professionals concerning COVID-19.